AndersenLab/SorterDataAssembly/README.md

 	+ Day should be the two digit representation of the day
 	+ An underscore should separate the date from the rest of the info, not a dash as was used previously
 	+ Round must be a number, though the number digits associated with that number do not matter ("01" is the same as "1")
-	+ Assay should be a letter for the assay round that is being completed ("a" for first, "b" for secound, etc.)
+	+ Assay should be a letter for the assay round that is being completed ("a" for first, "b" for second, etc.)
 	+ Example: **20140317_GWAS1a**

 ####Dependencies: